Organizational Culture: Definition and Types

 Primary Focus: Risk-taking and innovation.

-Motto: “Risk it to get the biscuit.”
+Motto: “Risk it for the biscuit.”

 Adhocracy Culture Definition